-What is a Boiler or Pressure Vessel Inspection?
+What is a Pressure Vessel Inspection?

-A boiler or pressure vessel inspection helps ensure that pressure vessels are safe to hold liquids or gases under pressure.
+A pressure vessel inspection, also known as a boiler inspection, is a safety check done regularly to ensure that pressure vessels are safe to hold liquids or gases under pressure.
 Pressure vessel inspections help prevent boiler or pressure vessel failure that can lead to costly damage to property, business reputation, or loss of life.

 There are several causes of pressure vessel failure that can have dangerous consequences if not caught early and immediately corrected during routine inspections.
 Consider these common reasons why pressure vessels become unfit for use and watch out for them during routine inspections.

-#1.
-Hardware issues
+1. Hardware issues

-#2.
-Errors in repair
+2. Errors in repair

 Welding, coating, and other methods of pressure vessel repair that do not conform with standards may not properly address issues and render the vessel unsafe for use.
 Periodic inspections should be conducted by engineers or boiler inspectors to proactively determine if boilers, pressure vessels, and safety devices are still in good working condition or already in need of repair or replacement.

-#3.
-Lack of monitoring
+3. Lack of monitoring